ReniIrinyi/KuehlschrankFreund/README.md

 - Kotlin backend with MariaDB database
 - Angular frontend for web and mobile platforms

-## Run

-To install FridgeBuddy, follow these steps:
-1. Clone the repository: `git clone https://github.com/your_username/FridgeBuddy.git`
-2. Navigate to the project directory: `cd KuehlschrankFreund`
-4. Start the backend and frontend server: `gradlew runBoth`

 ## Usage

 1. Sign up for an account or log in if you already have one.